ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/packages.md

 # Packages

 In this section we will learn the most important parts of arranging and asserting our web application components.

+## The building blocks of the testing framework

 Of course, as a main building block of the ASP.NET Core MVC framework, we will start with controllers.
 Before we begin, let's make a step backwards.
 Remember the **"project.json"** and the referenced **"MyTested.AspNetCore.Mvc"** dependency?
 Good!
 The My Tested ASP.NET Core MVC framework consists of many packages.
 Here are the most important ones:

  - **"MyTested.AspNetCore.Mvc.Core"** - Contains setup and assertion methods for MVC core features - controllers, models and routes
  - **"MyTested.AspNetCore.Mvc.DataAnnotations"** - Contains setup and assertion methods for data annotation validations and model state